AegisVP/weighings-VA/jenkins/README.md

 ## Install Raspberry OS Lite

-- Download Raspberry PI Imager (<https://www.raspberrypi.com/software/>)
+- Download Raspberry Pi Imager (<https://www.raspberrypi.com/software/>)
-- Select "Raspberry PI OS Lite (64 bit)" for your board type
+- Select "Raspberry Pi OS Lite (64-bit)" for your board type
 - Write the image to a prepared SD card
 - After setup is done, make sure to upgrade all packages by running `sudo apt update && sudo apt upgrade -y`

 ## Configure SSH

-- Configure it during Imager step or
+- Configure it during the Imager step or
 - Enable and configure it manually

 ## Connect and configure an external USB